Archive for the ‘Wellness’ Category

 This post is for information purposes only and does not intend to advise upon, treat or diagnose any health condition whatsoever.
 If you have or think you may have a health problem visit your dentist or doctor for advice, diagnosis and treatment.

-Stress Harms Your Health…
+Stress Harms Your Dental Health…

 book.jpg

-The problems of stress is two fold.
-First the chemicals that your body creates may have an impact on your dental health alone.
-Couple that with the theory that stress can actually cause you to miss taking care of your dental health and you have compounded the problem.
+The problem of stress is two fold.
+First the chemicals that your body creates may have a direct impact.
+It is also possible that stress can cause you to miss part or all of your daily dental health regimen.

 If this goes on for any length of time, it is quite easy for gingivitis to worsen or to set in.
-Not to mention that, by the same token, your risk for tooth decay may increase as well.
-Harmful bacteria secrete their toxins onto both teeth and gums.
-As a result, both are more at risk for developing a disease condition.
+Not to mention that your risk for tooth decay may rise as well.

-Read more about protecting your dental health at http://www.HowToStopGumDisease.com
+Read more about protecting your dental health at https://www.HowToStopGumDisease.com

 David Snape is the author of the book: What You Should Know about Gum Disease.
 ISBN: 978-0981485508 – Available online at most book retailer sites.
 It can also be ordered by most book stores.